eacabbi/eacabbi.github.io/index.md

 ## Education

-PhD.D. in Business Economics, Harvard University (Sep.
+Ph.D. in Business Economics, Harvard University (Sep.
 2014 - May 2020)
 M.Sc. in Economics and Social Sciences, Bocconi University (Sep.
 2010 - April 2013)
 B.A. in International Economics and Management, Bocconi University (Sep.
 2007 - Oct.
 2010)